 The first time I realized that my obscure knowledge of Rome had really sunk in was in the early to mid-aughts.
 Friends of mine had returned from a family wedding in the Italian capital.
 Specifically, the ceremony had been held at San Silvestro in Capite.

-Likewise, the Stolpersteiner, those tiny bronze pavements embedded in the ground outside homes of those Jewish citizens who were deported by the Nazis on October 16, 1943, memorialize those who were rounded up, tortured, and killed for being Other, for being powerless in the face of those whose power made them forget their own humanity.
+Likewise, the Stolpersteiner (aka sampietrini), those tiny bronze pavements embedded in the ground outside homes of Rome’s Jewish citizens who were deported by the Nazis on October 16, 1943, memorialize those who were rounded up, tortured, and killed for being Other, for being powerless in the face of those whose power made them forget their own humanity.

-Many of us up until this past year have been able to live with a sense of detachment from death.
+Many of us are able to live with a sense of detachment from death.
 This is not to say that we have all had it easy and that we have not experienced the wrenching sadness of knowing death on a personal level.
-But death of the nature that is often depicted in art and enshrined in memorials around Italy has always felt like something that only happened long ago.
+But death of the nature that is often depicted in famous art and enshrined in memorials around Italy has always felt like something that only happened long ago.

 I still look at religious relics – the arms and doubting fingers and disembodied heads – with a sort of fascination.
 But while my thoughts used to be, “Look how barbaric humans once were,” I now think about how much further we — as a society, as humans — need to go.